robinboncoeur/Art/docs/writing/2DE-1stEd.md

 She flicked on the kettle, then turned to face me.
 Her look had softened.

 "Wrong.
 This isn't about right or wrong."
 She dropped teabags into cups.
 Her brow creased momentarily.
 "You need to learn to share.
-Not just the nice things—everything."
+Not just the nice things — everything."

 "But I don't want to be a complainer, Celeste," I said.